Tommiiks/Tommiiks/README.md

   <body>
     <h2>Tommaso, 19 years old 🐈 </h2>
     <p> 🧑‍💻 I'm a young enthusiast in the world of computer science, and I'm particularly passionate about Frontend development and Designing website interfaces.
 I'm always eager to learn new technologies and programming languages.</p>

+## Projects :computer:

+- [280Grammi Pizzeria Website](http://www.280grammi.it) - The official website of 280 Grammi Pizzeria, offering a diverse menu ranging from classic Margherita to the chef's special creations.
+Users can explore the menu and conveniently reserve a table directly from the website for a seamless dining experience.
+Built with <a href="https://github.com/peppinotechtrends" target="_blank">@PeppinoTechTrends</a>

     <h2>Skills 💡</h2>
     <table>
   <tbody>